Helpful Resources for Upgrading Your Rails App Version

-If your development team isn’t able to prioritize an update, this article also helps explain resource allocation and how features and technical debt were balanced.
-While the update progressed slowly over the course of 20 months, it was completed and the app was improved because of it.
+If your development team can’t prioritize an update, this article also helps explain resource allocation and how features and technical debt were balanced.
+While the update progressed slowly over the course of 20 months, it was completed, and the app was improved.

 In a perfect world, updates would happen seamlessly with each new release as part of a healthy Rails maintenance plan.
 But balancing updates with feature releases and budgeting for the work make it easy to delay an upgrade for months or even years.

 If you're considering outsourcing your Rails app upgrade so you can focus on your customers, or if you need a guiding hand for updating a large or very outdated app, click below to schedule a call.